 - Salmonella: Flies pick up this bacterium from decaying organic matter and feces and can transfer it to food, leading to food poisoning.

-- E. coli: Another dangerous bacterium spread by flies, E. coli can cause severe gastrointestinal illness and, in some cases, kidney
+- E. coli: Another dangerous bacterium spread by flies, E. coli can cause severe gastrointestinal illness and, in some cases, kidney failure.

 - Cholera: Flies can transmit cholera, a life-threatening disease that causes severe diarrhea and dehydration.